 Kevin Guyan is a researcher and writer whose work explores the intersection of data and identity.
-He is the author of the forthcoming book Queer Data: Using Gender, Sex and Sexuality Data for Action (Bloomsbury), which examines the collection, analysis and use of gender, sex and sexuality data, particularly as it relates to LGBTQ people in the UK.
+He is the author of Queer Data: Using Gender, Sex and Sexuality Data for Action (Bloomsbury), which examines the collection, analysis and use of gender, sex and sexuality data, particularly as it relates to LGBTQ people in the UK.

 He is a member of the Royal Society of Edinburgh’s Young Academy of Scotland, sits on Young Scot’s Data Advisory Group and the boards of Evaluation Support Scotland and the Equality Network.

-Data // LGBT+ // Queer // Sexual orientation // Gender // Research methods // Censuses
+Data // LGBTQ+ // Queer // Sexual orientation // Gender // Research methods // Censuses